alliage-framework/core/packages/process-manager/README.md

 # Alliage Process Manager

-This modules allows to define processes that can be executed through the alliage's run script.
+This module allows you to define executable processes through Alliage's run script, serving as entry points to your application.

 ## Dependencies